Sustainability | Sustainability Management Fund Procurement through ESG FinanceFund Procurement through Sustainability-Linked Finance

 CDP Climate Change score D A- A- A- A- A- AorA-

-SPT-3: Achieve to raise the ratio of renewable energy sources to 50% of electricity consumption in fiscal 2026.
+SPT-3: Achieve to raise the ratio of renewable energy sources to 50% of electricity consumption in FY March 2026.

 The ratio is calculated by dividing the total of electricity purchased from renewable sources with an Energy Attribute Certificate and electricity generated in-house by total electricity consumption.